Electronic Component Lists and Schematic Symbols

-When creating new electronics, designers and engineers must have a common language to describe the components that go into their new project.
-This language comes in the form of electronic component schematic symbols that unambiguously describe the position, type, and function of a component within a project.
+When creating new electronics, designers, and engineers must have a common language to describe the components that go into the new project.
+This language comes in electronic component schematic symbols that unambiguously describe a component’s position, type, and function within a project.

-Experienced designers may not even need text descriptions of components, as long as they have a reliable memory for electronic component schematic symbols.
-Schematic symbols can vary slightly depending on the area of the world in which they are found, so designers sometimes need to be aware that multiple symbols may mean the same thing.
-There are a wide variety of electronic component schematic symbols, with this article only covering the 50 most common symbols.
+Experienced designers may only need text descriptions of components if they have a reliable memory for electronic component schematic symbols.
+Schematic symbols can vary slightly depending on the area of the world in which they are found, and designers need to be aware that multiple symbols may mean the same thing.
+There is a wide variety of electronic component schematic symbols, with this article only covering the most common symbols.

 What is an Electronic Component Schematic Symbol?